earthly/website/blog/_posts/2021-09-22-awk-examples.md

 51692331
 23108524
 ```
-However, when I try to pull out the title things do not go well:
+However, when I try to print out the title things do not go well:
 ``` bash
 $ awk '{ print $6 }' bookreviews.tsv| head
 ```